How A Small Business Owner Cut Her Workload And Grew Her Business

 Susan Lorimer didn’t invent the bounce house, but she’s perfected the service of providing them to families and businesses across the country.

 While preparing for a family birthday back in 2006, Susan and her husband, Andy, readied their home for party guests of all ages.
 Wishing their backyard offered more activity than a trampoline, they sought to find a bounce house vendor in their Greencastle, Indiana, community.
-Despite their best efforts, they couldn’t find an outlet pro** they really wanted to make the birthday as celebratory as they envisioned.
+Despite their best efforts, they couldn’t find a vendor.

 Already small-business owners who wanted a new investment, their fruitless search got them thinking.
 They considered investing in a bounce house company.
 Surely they were not the only family in the region who desired such services.
 The idea had real business potential.

 Susan investigated the outdoor inflatable industry: the equipment options, safety and insurance requirements, as well as, existing networks of rental company owners.

 After several plans, calculations and projections, the big moment arrived.
 Big Bounce Fun House opened for business!

 Today, the company services not only small family parties, but also large corporate events, university lawn movies and graduations, municipal festivals and so much more.
 During any season, event planners can even request portable ice rinks.

 Big Bounce Fun House (BBFH) is still a proud Greencastle company, but teams can be found setting up or dismantling their event equipment across the country.
 Event planners sub-contract BBFH because they don’t have the knowledge, required training or insurance.